awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_fsa_app/README.md

 ### Update the Lambda functions

 After you execute the AWS CDK script, the Lambda functions are created.
-However, you need to replace the ones installed using the AWS CDK with the ones you created by using the AWS SDK for Java.
-To perform this task, you can run Java code that automatically updates the Lambda functions using a FAT JAR.
-Perform the following tasks:
+However, you can replace the ones installed by using the AWS CDK with newer versions if you desire.
+For example, if you want to add more logging functionality, you can modify the Java Handler classes and run this class without having to run the CDK script again.

+**Note**: This is an optional step.

+To update the Java Lambda functions, perform the following tasks:

 1. Update the FSAApplicationResources with the AWS resource names that the AWS CDK script created.
 Make sure to update the **STORAGE_BUCKET** value.